FAQs

 A helpful analogy is:

-* Tessl package/Tile = the npm package
+* Tessl package/plugin = the npm package

 For detailed definitions, see our [Glossary](/reference/glossary.md).